When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Mollies are one of the species of fish that are easy to breed as they mate regularly.

-They are livebearers and the eggs are produced inside their body.
-When the time comes they give birth to their young ones in the water directly.
+They are livebearers, and the eggs are produced inside their bodies.
+When the time comes, they give birth to their young ones directly in the water.

-They usually become sexually mature in six months for females and twelve months for males.
-If you are planning for the breeding of Mollies, make sure the water conditions are constant and avoid making any changes or adding any new mate to the tank.
+Mollies usually become sexually mature in six months for females and twelve months for males.
+If you are planning to breed Mollies, make sure the water conditions are constant and avoid making any changes or adding any new mates to the tank.

 How to breed mollies?

-The males attract female Molly from courting rituals.
-The females choose the male who has flowing majestic fins and brightest appearance.
-Once the female allows to mate, the male fertilizes the egg.
-After the fertilization, you can put female to another tank as the activity of male can distress pregnancy.
+The males attract female Molly through courting rituals.
+The females choose the male with flowing majestic fins and the brightest appearance.
+Once the female allows the male to mate, the male fertilizes the egg.
+After fertilization, you can put the female in another tank as the male’s activity can distress pregnancy.

-It takes almost 35-45 days for eggs to hatch.
+It takes eggs 35-45 days to hatch.
 A healthy and big female Molly can give birth to 100 fries at once.
-Make sure the water conditions of the breeding tank are similar to the main tank.
-As the inconsistent conditions can cause stress and result in miscarriage.
+Make sure the water conditions of the breeding tank are similar to those of the main tank.
+Inconsistent conditions can cause stress and result in miscarriage.

-After the fries come out of their mother, you should put the female back into the main tank.
-It is important as she can eat up her fries.
+After the fries come from their mother, you should put the female back into the main tank.
+This is important so that she can eat her fries.

 The young ones need care and a lot of protein.
-You can feed them flakes after smashing or breaking them in smaller pieces.
-Once they reach maturity, you can put them back in the main tank and feed the same food as adults.
+You can feed them flakes after smashing or breaking them into smaller pieces.
+Once they reach maturity, you can put them back in the main tank and feed them the same food as adults.

 FAQs on breeding mollies

-Q: How to spot pregnancy in female Molly?
+Q: How can pregnancy be spotted in female Molly?

-Ans: The abdomen area of the Molly looks swollen and their color changes a little when they are pregnant.
+Ans: The abdomen area of Molly looks swollen, and its color changes a little when pregnant.
 With time, their body gets bigger.
 When you spot pregnancy, separate the female Molly from the main tank.

-Q: What another alternative I can use instead of having a breeding tank?
+Q: What other alternative can I use instead of having a breeding tank?

 Should You Keep Molly Fish?

 Mollies are non-aggressive freshwater fishes.
-They are easy to take care of and don’t need high maintenance and even costs less than any other fish.
+They are easy to care for, don’t need high maintenance, and even cost less than any other fish.
 They are easy to breed as well.

-They will add beauty and variety to your tank.
-These reasons are enough to make them the perfect choice for a beginner to start the fish keeping hobby.
-Right water conditions, right tank mates, and cleanliness are all they need to be healthy and happy.
+They will add beauty and variety to your tank, making them the perfect choice for a beginner to start a fish-keeping hobby.
+The right water conditions, the right tank mates, and cleanliness are all they need to be healthy and happy.

-They are omnivores so you can easily add a variety of food in their diet.
+They are omnivores, so you can easily add a variety of food to their diet.

-What are the characteristics that you like most about them?
+What characteristics do you like most about them?
 Are you planning to have them?
 Let us know.